sayan-dataanalyst/PySpark-Twitter_Trend_Analysis/README.md

 # PySpark-Twitter_Trend_Analysis

 This project performs Twitter Trend Analysis using PySpark, enabling scalable processing and analysis of large volumes of tweet data.
-It focuses on extracting trends (slopes) of input topics and comapre it against the most trending topic.
+It focuses on extracting trends (slopes) of input topics and compare it against the most trending topic.

 🚀 Features
 1. Extracts and processes tweets using PySpark